microsoft/just/README.md

 ## Usage

-With the `rig.js` in the root of the project, you can run the task by running:
+With the `just-task.js` in the root of the project, you can run the task by running:

 ```
-rig <task> [arguments]
+just <task> [arguments]
 ```

 For example:

 ```
-rig build --production
+just build --production
 ```

 ## What types of tasks are available?